1951 Lick: Orbit

 The asteroid orbits the Sun at a distance of 1.3–1.5 AU once every 20 months (599 days).
 Its orbit has an eccentricity of 0.06 and an inclination of 39° with respect to the ecliptic.
-Licks observation arc begins with its discovery observation, as no precoveries were taken, and no prior identifications were made.
+Lick's observation arc begins with its discovery observation, as no precoveries were taken, and no prior identifications were made.

 Physical characteristics

 Spectral type

-In the SMASS taxonomic scheme, Licks spectral type is that of a rare A-type asteroid with a surface consisting of almost pure olivine.
+In the SMASS taxonomic scheme, Lick's spectral type is that of a rare A-type asteroid with a surface consisting of almost pure olivine.
 As of 2016, only 17 minor planets of this type are known.

 Rotation period

 In July 2008, a rotational lightcurve was obtained from photometric by astronomer Brian D. Warner at his Palmer Divide Observatory in Colorado, United States.
 It gave a well-defined rotation period of 5.2974 hours with a brightness variation of 0.25 in magnitude (U=3).
 Several lightcurves with a lower or unassessed quality have been obtained by astronomers Wiesław Z. Wiśniewski and Petr Pravec in the 1980s and 1990s.
 The most recent observation by Michael Lucas in February 2011, gave a period of 5.317 hours with an amplitude of 0.33 magnitude (U=2).